Dr. Keen

 January 14 2008

-Cyber Defense Threat: Virus
+Cyber Defense Threats: Virus

 A Virus is a type of malware that can wipe out information on your computer and create major problems.
 You can get viruses on your computer by downloading and opening files from the Web or from email attachments.
 However, almost all infected host files need you to open or run them before the virus can spread.